 Economic Inequality and Social Mobility

-One of the most significant challenges to the American Dream in the 21st century is the widening gap between the rich and the poor.
+When it comes to challenges to the American Dream in the 21st century, the widening gap between the rich and the poor is hard to beat.
 According to various studies, income inequality in the United States has reached levels not seen since the Gilded Age.
 The top 1% of earners now control a disproportionate share of the nation's wealth, while the bottom 50% struggle to make ends meet.

 The Impact of Globalization and Technological Advancements

 Globalization and technological advancements have also reshaped the landscape of the American Dream.
 The rise of global competition has led to the outsourcing of jobs and the decline of manufacturing industries in the United States.
-This has resulted in job losses and wage stagnation for many American workers.
+This has resulted in job losses and wage stagnation for many American workers It's one of those things that adds up..

 Technological advancements, such as automation and artificial intelligence, are rapidly transforming the nature of work.
 Many traditional jobs are being replaced by machines, while new jobs are being created in high-tech industries.
 This requires workers to constantly adapt and acquire new skills in order to remain competitive in the job market.